 Azure Active Directory certificate-based authentication on iOS

-iOS devices can use certificate-based authentication (CBA) to authenticate to Azure Active Directory using a client certificate on their device when connecting to:
+To improve security, iOS devices can use certificate-based authentication (CBA) to authenticate to Azure Active Directory (Azure AD) using a client certificate on their device when connecting to the following applications or services:

 - Office mobile applications such as Microsoft Outlook and Microsoft Word